mikeferguson/sandbox/sbpl_interface/README.md

 # SBPL for MoveIt

-This creates a (hopefully) cleaner interface to SBPL for 7-DOF arm planning.
+This creates a (hopefully) cleaner interface to SBPL for n-DOF arm planning.

 ## Overall status:
  * Supports joint and pose constrained goals